c3re/MarQueTT/Readme.md

 See https://github.com/bartoszbielawski/LEDMatrixDriver#pin-selection for more information

+There may be problems when the power supply to the matrix is not good.
+Usually, the 5V output of the WEMOS module is connected simply to the matrix input connector, but it might be necessary to
+- connect to other power inputs on the matrix, too – especially when several modules (3+) are chained,
+- have an "angst" capacitor between +5V and GND, or even
+- have an extra power supply (not via USB/WEMOS).

 #### Software

+- Use Arduino or compatible environment.
+- Have the following libraries installed (versions given here are known to work):
+    - LEDMatrixDriver by Bartosz Bielawski (version 0.2.2),
+    - PubSubClient by Nick O'Leary (version 2.8).
 - Copy `local_config.dist.h` to `local_config.h` and fill in WLAN credentials.
 - Check the `LEDMATRIX_`* constants according to your hardware setup.
 - You might also want to change the default values.

 ### Change Ideas

-- Use `ledMatrix/all` instead of `ledMatrix` as a prefix for global topics so `ledMatrix/all/#` matches all global topics
+- Use `ledMatrix/all` instead of `ledMatrix` as a prefix for global topics so `ledMatrix/all/#` matches all global topics (`ledMatrix/#` would not work as intended).

 ### Extension Ideas

 - WS2812 LED (one or more?) for quick signalling
 - acoustic output via piezo element for signalling
 - some push buttons for remote feedback or for local display control (cycle next, acknowledge, etc.)
+- use an IR receiver together with a spare remote control